noahmazer/websiteV2/content/blog/Cardenal-Iroquois.md

 And the lapwing of the circumpolar region
 in the wild inlet, this "jungle"
 who could have thought it
 has just been in Central Park.
 Or at the United Nations?
 Deganawida took his canoe over the lakes…
 From Niagara Falls to Illinois
-the Pax Iroquoia
+the *Pax Iroquoia*
-"We shall all eat the same beaver from the same plate".
+'We shall all eat the same beaver from the same plate'
 Not only the absence of war
 It was no
 cold war, the Iroquois peace.
 They had
-The same word for "Peace" and for "Law"
+the same word for "Peace" and for "Law"
 Peace was correct action.
 Justice in action.
 The practice of justice between individuals and nations.
 Peace was good government.

-This is strength, o Chiefs:
+'This is strength, o Chiefs:
-never to anger, to have no discords"
+never to anger, to have no discords'
-Kaianerekowa ("the Great Peace")
+*Kaianerekowa* ("the Great Peace")
 — Tarachiwagon, the Great Spirit, inspired it.
 The League of Nations was called the "Great Peace"
 and it was sacred.
 The chiefs of the League its priests.
 The hatchet buried so deep so deep
-"that no one shall see it again in the future"
+'that no one shall see it again in the future'
 But the French gave cannons to the Susquehannocks.
 All because of the fur trade...

 Deganawida the Huron
 who created the New Mind
-(his name means "Master of Things")
+(his name means 'Master of Things')
 had visions of a new politics.
 Hiawatha the Onondoga.
 "He Who Combs"
 (because he combed the snakes out of the minds of men)
 was the poet.
-He invented wampum -shell-writing-
+He invented *wampum* –shell-writing–
 and spun beautiful stories with shells.
 Deganawida took his canoe over the lakes
 looking for the smoke on the shores
 the smoke
 of the councils.
 Always rowing towards the Aurora.
-He Crossed Lake Ontario (Sganydaii-yo, "the Great Beautiful Lake")
+He crossed Lake Ontario (*Sganydaii-yo*, "the Great Beautiful Lake")
 and no smoke was rising.
 The Iroquois were at war.
 Their towns